 Where: 1401 West 13th Street in Kansas City

-When: each Friday, Saturday and Sunday from October 13 – 29, plus Thursday October 19th, Monday October 30th and Halloween
+When: each Friday, Saturday and Sunday from October 12 to October 28th plus glow stick night on October 29th, black out night on October 30th, and Halloween

-Admission: $5 for a daytime visit; $25 for the main attraction; $13 for Fright Night Lite and $15 for Lights Out on Halloween
+Admission: $6 for a daytime visit; $26 for the main attraction; $14 for Fright Night Lite, $16 for glow stick night and $12.50 for Lights Out on Halloween

 The winner of The Great Halloween Fright Night on ABC, this famous fear fest is a haunt with a lot of heart (and intestines, and brains, and…) which raises funds each year for the Cocheco Valley Humane Society.